DHTMLX/docs-spreadsheet/docs/mcp-server.md

 ## What happens when the assistant queries the MCP server

-Not every question needs the same treatment, so the assistant picks between two workflows depending on what's being asked: it can request raw reference pages and write the answer itself (that's *Search*), or ask the server to read those pages and hand back a finished answer instead (that's *Inference*).
-Either way, the underlying lookup runs on a Retrieval-Augmented Generation (RAG) index built from the Spreadsheet documentation, served through the Model Context Protocol (MCP).

-For example, when you ask *"How do I define a custom number format mask for currency values in DHTMLX Spreadsheet?"*, the assistant sends the prompt via the MCP endpoint.
-The *Search* workflow matches it against the number formatting documentation, retrieves the relevant reference pages, and returns them as context; the assistant then writes the code against the API as it exists today, not as a training snapshot remembers it. *Inference* can also take that same kind of query and skip straight to an answer: it reads the reference pages itself and hands the assistant a finished response instead of raw material to work from.
+Every query to the DHTMLX MCP server passes through a Retrieval-Augmented Generation (RAG) pipeline built on the Model Context Protocol (MCP).
+Depending on what's being asked, the server hands it to one of two workflows: *Search*, which surfaces matching reference pages for the assistant to build from, or *Inference*, which reads those pages and answers on its own.
+Take the prompt *"How do I define a custom number format mask for currency values in DHTMLX Spreadsheet?"* as an example:

+1. The assistant submits the query over MCP.
+2. The server locates the number formatting documentation that matches it.
+3. Because the request calls for generated code, *Search* handles it (a narrower factual question would go to *Inference* instead).
+4. *Search* retrieves the matching pages from a vector index of the current Spreadsheet documentation.
+5. Those pages come back to the assistant as context.
+6. The assistant builds the format mask from that context instead of recalling it from memory.

+The result: Spreadsheet code generation stays anchored to today's formula and formatting API, not a snapshot from training.

 ## Wiring the MCP server into your AI tool